Maister (gamer)

 Enrique Hernández Solís (born March 3, 2000), also known as Maister, is a Mexican professional Super Smash Bros. player.
-He is widely considered the best Mr. Game & Watch player in Super Smash Bros.
+He was previously considered the best Mr. Game & Watch player in Super Smash Bros.
 Ultimate, having achieved outstanding results with the character.
 He was ranked as the sixth best Super Smash Bros.
 Ultimate player in the world in the Panda Global rankings for the second half of 2019.

 Career

 Super Smash Bros. for Wii U

 Maister's interest in video game competitions came after he watched Best Player, a television film about a fictional tournament with a large prize, which led him to check if any such tournaments were held for Super Smash Bros. games in Mexico.
 He began competing in Super Smash Bros. for Wii U in 2017, roughly three years after the game's release.
 His first appearance in a major tournament was at Smash Factor 6, in August of that year.
 In January 2018 he tied for 13th place at GENESIS 5, before winning his first tournament, Combo Breaker 2018, in May.
 In October, Maister announced on Twitter that he had jointly signed with esports organizations Sinai Village and Team Killjoystick.

 In the Panda Global Rankings 100, a ranking of the 100 best Super Smash Bros. for Wii U players of all time, Maister was ranked 81st.